HugoGresse/react-native-issue-30277/README.md

 - https://github.com/HugoGresse/react-native-issue-30277/issues/1
 - submit your own ideas

-You can also setup a test project in this repository, though I'll maybe add one later on if this become useful.
+You can use the android project from this repo to dig into the issue.

 ## Related issues